Flash Player 9 and later, Adobe AIR 1.0 and

 file on port 843.
 A file in either of these locations is called

-the master policy file.
+.
 (In the case of socket connections,

 Flash Player also looks for a socket policy file on the same port